 A numéro fiscal is your unique number to use when filing taxes in France.
 There are a couple of different ways you can get a tax identification number (TIN).
 I acquired one quite easily as the spouse of a French citizen, so this blog post will detail how I accomplished that.

 ➡️ Quick tip, particularly for Americans: In France, your social security number (numéro de sécurité sociale) gives you access to the national healthcare program and your numéro fiscal de référence (also known as NIF—numéro d’identification fiscale) is used for taxes.
 Your social security number and your tax identification number are distinctly different and unrelated numbers.

 Please note that this blog post is based on my personal experience and does not constitute legal advice.
 I cannot advise you on how to file your taxes.
 Please contact the French tax office or a tax professional if you have any questions regarding your specific tax situation.
 You can find contact information and resources at the end of this blog post.

 Filing Joint Taxes in France

 Generally speaking, if you are married or PACS’d and living together in France, you are required to file your taxes jointly.
 The year of your marriage or union, you can opt to file separately, but after that initial year, filing jointly becomes a requirement.
-A joint tax return is great proof toward your vie commune (life together) if you are applying for a carte de séjour “vie privée et familiale” or if you’re renewing your residence permit.
+A joint tax return is excellent proof toward your vie commune (life together) if you are applying for a carte de séjour “vie privée et familiale” or if you’re renewing your residence permit.

 Filing taxes jointly is often beneficial because it means that your combined income will be considered together as a household (un foyer).
 If one partner is not working, which was the case for me in my first year in France, filing jointly might translate into a reduction in taxes owed.